leanprover-community/lean4-metaprogramming-book/md/main/macros.md

 it's merely used to fill a wildcard pattern that should never be reached anyways.

-However we can in fact register multiple macros for the same syntax this way if we desire, they will be tried one after another (the later registered ones have priority) until one throws either a real error using `Macro.throwError` or succeeds, that is it does not `Macro.throwUnsupported`.
+However we can in fact register multiple macros for the same syntax this way if we desire, they will be tried one after another (the later registered ones have higher priority)  -- is "higher" correct? until one throws either a real error using `Macro.throwError` or succeeds, that is it does not `Macro.throwUnsupported`.
 Let's see this in action: